willsaliba/MusicMagicPlugin1.0/MM_Plugin/README.md

 ----- Debugging -----
-(have not tested this plugin on other OS so may need to create new audio plugin)
+Cannot upload Build file since it's too large & is specifc to MacOS.
+When you build the project in projucer it should create this file anyway but incase you need to create a new juce project just copy all the code in the Source File

 Ensure in the settings of the projucer project: